Style Guide

 Prefix a link with %rel=nofollow% to advise robots and link checkers not to follow it.

-Links and CSS Classes
+Links and CSS classes

 PmWiki automatically gives classes to several types of links.
 Among other things, this enables you to format each type differently.